ebrahimpichka/GCN-pt/README.md

 ### Graph Convolution Layer:
 The Graph Convolution layer module is implemented in `gc_layer.py` file as `GraphConvolution` class.
 It follows the official PyTorch layer module interface.

-This module computes the following expression as part message passing mechanism:
+This module computes the following expression as part of message passing mechanism:

 ![graph convolution layer](https://github.com/ebrahimpichka/gcn-pt/blob/main/images/gclayer.png)

-where the `D⁻¹/²ÃD⁻¹/²` part is recieved as an input argument to the `forward` method in **sparse matrix tensor** format and the node features `H` is also recieved as an in*put argument to the `forward` method.
+where the `D⁻¹/²ÃD⁻¹/²` part is received as an input argument to the `forward` method in **sparse matrix tensor** format and the node features `H` is also recieved as an in*put argument to the `forward` method.

 ---